 Ross Bronson is the Ag Risk Consultant at Redd Summit Advisors.
 He works alongside our insurance agents to find and mitigate risks on their operations.
 Ross has been working on and consulting for ranches across the country for decades.
 You can get to know him by watching this video or visiting his profile page.

-As a producer, you have expectations for commodity yields.
+As a producer, you have certain expectations for commodity yields.
 Production risk is any external input that changes your expected yield outcome.
-These influences are often out of individual control.
+While these influences, such as weather, are often out of individual control, there are many operational decisions that can influence production outcomes and risk.

-Financial risk is associated with the ability to access capital and the cost of capital.
+Financial risk is associated with the ability to access capital and the cost of capital, and is often influenced by the other risk areas.
 It also includes cash flow needs, the ability to maintain and grow equity, withstanding short-term economic shocks, and protecting the financial well-being of the entity.

 Maintaining clear records and implementing clear managerial accounting strategies can help you mitigate your financial risk.

-Marketing risk is any risk associated with how you market a product, its associated price received, and market influences for necessary inputs to operations.
+Marketing risk is any risk associated with how you market a product, its associated price received, and market influences for necessary inputs to operations like feed commodities.

 A detailed marketing plan that accounts for your production system is an important part of your risk management strategy.